laipek/tohryvahti-app/replit.md

-✓ Added detailed report modal with property management and validation actions ✓ Updated terminology from "confirmed" to "validated" reports for clarity ✓ Created commercial-ready system with proper budget allocation tracking
+✓ Added detailed report modal with property management and validation actions ✓ Updated terminology from "confirmed" to "validated" reports for clarity ✓ Created commercial-ready system with proper budget allocation tracking ✓ Clarified contact information as optional with transparency about status update usage ✓ System ready for beta testing deployment on Replit platform

 ### Scalability Considerations
 - Serverless database (Neon) scales automatically